Biosphere (musician): Prior to Biosphere (1962–1991)

 Jenssen was born on 30 May 1962 in Tromsø, a city within the Arctic Circle in the northernmost portion of Norway.
 He was inspired by the music of artists such as New Order, Depeche Mode, Wire, and Brian Eno, which he described as "like discovering a new universe—a universe which I wanted to be a part of".
-In 1983, he bought his first synthesizer and composed his first piece of music, taking influence from his archaeological studies, later stating "Studying the Ice Age and Stone Age has definitely influenced my music."
+Other formative influences included Orchestral Manoeuvres in the Dark, Throbbing Gristle and Cabaret Voltaire.
+In 1983, he bought his first synthesizer and composed his first piece of music, taking inspiration from his archaeological studies, later stating "Studying the Ice Age and Stone Age has definitely influenced my music."
 In 1984 Jenssen issued his first album, "E-Man", released on cassette only on the Norwegian indie label Likvider and credited to E-man.

 In 1985, Jenssen was part of the newly created Norwegian moody synth trio Bel Canto with Nils Johansen and singer Anneli Drecker.
 The band signed with Belgian label Crammed Discs and to Nettwerk in North America, and relocated to Brussels.
 Jenssen, however, soon returned to Tromsø, collaborating with the other band members by post, and continuing with his solo work.
 Bel Canto released two albums while Jenssen was a member, White-Out Conditions and Birds of Passage.
 In 1990, he left the band in order to pursue a different music style altogether, and began using a sampler.

 Throughout the late 1980s, Jenssen used the moniker Bleep, under which he produced various 12" records, now releasing records via the Crammed Discs subsidiary SSR.
 His early influences were from acid house and New Beat music.
 Released in 1990, The North Pole by Submarine was the only album recorded as Bleep.
 Further singles followed in 1990 and 1991 before Jenssen abandoned the Bleep moniker and again changed musical direction.